Gambler (comics): Steven Sharpe III

+Gambler is one of the original members of the Injustice Society, which plans to kill the Justice Society and control the United States using an army of escaped convicts.
+The Gambler succeeds in capturing the Atom, and all the other members save Green Lantern are imprisoned.
+This group failed miserably due to Green Lantern impersonating the Thinker after faking his death, and Gambler returned to prison.

+At one point, Gambler married and had a son.
+He also had two grandchildren, to whom he imparted much of his criminal knowledge.
+He travels to Las Vegas and ends up losing all of his money to the Taj Mahal Casino, which he does not know is rigged.
+This final defeat, coupled with all of the defeats he had suffered at the hands of costumed heroes, was too much for Sharpe, leading him to commit suicide.

 In Blackest Night, Gambler is temporarily resurrected as a Black Lantern.
 In the DC Rebirth relaunch, Gambler appears in flashbacks to the 1940s.

 Steven Sharpe V

 After the death of Steven III, Steven Sharpe V succeeds him as the Gambler.
 While keeping his identity as the Gambler hidden and masquerading as the Joker, he reorganizes the Royal Flush Gang.
 Under his leadership, the Gang battle the New Titans, but are defeated.

 The Gambler allies with Amos Fortune, the Wizard (William Zard), and the second Sportsmaster, and creates a super-powered "fight club" using members of the Justice Society as combatants.
 The fight club was broken up by Stargirl, Gypsy, and Vixen.

 Third Gambler

 In DC Rebirth, an unnamed Gambler was seen trying to rob a bank, only to be thwarted by Simon Baz and Jessica Cruz.

 Powers and abilities

 Gambler is an expert gambler, strategist, and master of disguise.
 Despite lacking any real superpowers, his cunning nature and talent for spotting opportunities makes him extremely unpredictable and dangerous.